Kornelch/ChroTeMoVi/UserManual.md

 **This document is licensed under CC BY-NC-SA 4.0**

-*If you find these scripts useful please support us/appreciate our work and cite: Magdalena Tkacz, Kornel Chrominski, Dominika Idziak - Helmcke, Ewa Robaszkiewicz, Robert Hasterok: Chromosome Territory Modeller and Viewer, ToBeJournal*
+*If you find these scripts useful please appreciate our work and cite: Magdalena Tkacz, Kornel Chrominski, Dominika Idziak - Helmcke, Ewa Robaszkiewicz, Robert Hasterok: Chromosome Territory Modeller and Viewer, ToBeJournal*

 # Chromosome Territory Modeller and Viewer: User Manual